nongrata081/ai-ideas/ai-ideas-nextra/pages/ai-vision/build-llm.en-US.md

 There is a lot of flaws that I see in the current model's reasoning.
 I also see a lot of possible improvements.
 Which makes sense to try to implement step-by-step.

 It might be a good idea to play with prompts a little bit, to see if and how I can get the best possible results without changing the model itself.
 And then verifying, what those results could be.
 E.g., if with in-context prompts results are satisfactory, maybe I can build something right away.

+---

+## Random ideas

+Current SOTA coding models, like DeepSeekV2 - what data are they trained on?
+Is the dataset annotated well ?
+Is it of the highest quality?
+Imagine a dataset of all GitHub open-source codebases, perfectly annotated, where every LOC (line of code) is properly labelled.
+Also, where certain blocks of functionality are labeled.
+Like, implemented entities (e.g. drawer, appbar, etc.).
+Does it help to beld better fine-tuned models?
+With higher accuracy rate for code generation ?
+Also, imagine generating sintetic data of highest quality for such training.
+What would it be and cost in time & effort?
+What would it allow to achieve?